sophialyj/system-design-primer/README.md

 A relational database like SQL is a collection of data items organized in tables.

+**Database transaction**
+A unit of work performed within a database management system against a database, sometimes made up of multiple operations.
+##### Two purposes
+* Allow correct recovery from failures and keep a database consistent even in cases of system failure
+* To provide isolation between programs accessing a database concurrently.
+##### Steps
+* Begin the transaction
+* Execute a set of data manipulations and/or queries
+* If no errors occur then commit the transaction and end it
+* If errors occur then roll back the transaction and end it

 **ACID** is a set of properties of relational database [transactions](https://en.wikipedia.org/wiki/Database_transaction).

-* **Atomicity** - Each transaction is all or nothing
+* **Atomicity** - Each transaction is all or nothing, must either complete entirely or have no effect
 * **Consistency** - Any transaction will bring the database from one valid state to another
 * **Isolation** - Executing transactions concurrently has the same results as if the transactions were executed serially
-* **Durability** - Once a transaction has been committed, it will remain so
+* **Durability** - Transactions that complete successfully must get written to durable storage.

 There are many techniques to scale a relational database: **master-slave replication**, **master-master replication**, **federation**, **sharding**, **denormalization**, and **SQL tuning**.

 #### Master-slave replication

 The master serves reads and writes, replicating writes to one or more slaves, which serve only reads.
 Slaves can also replicate to additional slaves in a tree-like fashion.
 If the master goes offline, the system can continue to operate in read-only mode until a slave is promoted to a master or a new master is provisioned.
+Allowing only a single master makes it easier to achieve consistency among the members of the group, but is less flexible than multi-master replication.

 <p align="center">
   <img src="http://i.imgur.com/C9ioGtn.png">